 Critics of people who are attempting to breed another breed of cats say that these cats may one day begin to end up in shelters or end up roaming on streets as unwanted cats.
 Some of the most responsible breeders have begun to sell only kittens that have been spayed or neutered to try to keep that from happening.
 Most cats in shelters today seem to be garden-variety domestic shorthair cats.
 Increasingly, however, purebred cats are also sometimes ending up in shelters.

 Currently, there are about twenty breeders specializing in the Toyger breed in the United States and about fifteen other breeders worldwide.
 Demand is growing for these tiny tiger look-alikes, and it is thought that in the next several years, they will look even more like the tigers they were modeled after.

 With mostly rusty-orange coloring and black stripes, a white belly, white on the edges of their paws, and a glittery look to their fur, new Toyger cats being bred today are looking more and more like their big cat inspirations.
 In the future, breeders hope to also create wider noses like the big cats and smaller and rounder ears.
 It is thought that the longer this breed exists, the closer they will ultimately come to look like their tiger inspirations.

 If you are interested in buying one of these cats or kittens, it is always best to go to a responsible breeder.
-Any breeder who is reputable will adhere to a code which prohibits them from selling cats or kittens to wholesalers or to pet stores.
+Any breeder who is reputable will adhere to a code that prohibits them from selling cats or kittens to wholesalers or to pet stores.
 This special code also outlines the responsibility a breeder has to new prospective owners of the cats in their care.

 It's always smart to pick a breeder who has sought out professional veterinarian services for kittens and has had them tested for any potential genetic problems.
 If this is not possible, at the very least, a breeder should have seen to it that kittens were immunized according to a schedule and that they are spayed or neutered before they are sold to their new owner.